rsksmart/devportal-1.0/kb/faqs.md

 RSK MainNet network was released in early January 2018.
 The latest major version is called Wasabi.

 Live statistics about the entire RSK network is available at [RSK Stats](https://stats.rsk.co/).
-All the necessary source code can be found at RSK GitHub repository: [RSKSmart](https://github.com/rsksmart).
+All the necessary source code can be found at RSK GitHub organisation: [`github.com/rsksmart`](https://github.com/rsksmart).
 All the project information, including a getting started guide, can be found on the [RSK & RIF Developer Portal](https://developers.rsk.co/).

 For latest news and updates, check out [RSK Blog](https://blog.rsk.co/).